 Finding the best homeowners insurance in St. Petersburg is a priority for many homeowners, but finding cheap coverage could also be important for your overall financial goals.
-The average cost of homeowners insurance in St. Petersburg, Florida, is $1,018 per year for a $250,000 dwelling, according to Bankrate’s 2021 study of quoted annual premiums.
+The average cost of homeowners insurance in St. Petersburg, Florida, is $1,018 per year for a $250,000 dwelling coverage, according to Bankrate’s 2021 study of quoted annual premiums.
 This is over $300 less each year than the average cost of home insurance in Florida, which is $1,353 per year for $250,000 dwelling coverage.

 Dozens of St. Petersburg homeowners insurance companies are available to choose from, but how do you know which offers the best coverage for your needs?
 If you are one of the more than 265,000 residents that live in St. Petersburg, Florida, this is what you may want to know before you purchase or renew your next home insurance policy.

 Best cheap home insurance companies in St. Petersburg

 There are several home insurance companies in Florida that provide coverage options for St. Petersburg residents.
 To find the best St. Petersburg homeowners insurance, Bankrate reviewed the largest home insurance companies by market share in the city.
 We analyzed their average premiums — obtained from Quadrant Information Services — as well as 2020 J.D.
 Power scores, AM best financial strength scores, coverage offerings and available discounts for each carrier.